KDE/websites-hig-kde-org/HIG/source/components/navigation/actionbutton.rst

 Desktop-Specific
 ~~~~~~~~~~~~~~~~

-If your application is using :doc:`column-based navigation
+If your application is using column-based navigation:
-</patterns/navigation/column>`:

 -  If there is a global Primary Action, associate it with the first
    column